greenspanky/naffles-founders-key-mint-contract/README.md

 - Omnipotent Key mint
 - Founders Key mint

-The first phase will consist of 1 allowlist sale, 1 waitlist sale and 1 public
+The phases will consist of 1 allowlist sale, 1 waitlist sale and 1 public sale.

 Allowlist and waitlist will use the same omnipotentAllowlistMint method.